-At facilities where cement is handled, transported, loaded, unloaded and stored, suitable hygienic and protective measures must be adopted in order to protect the workers and contain dust emission in the workplaces, as specified in the table below (evaluated for a DNEL value = 1 mg/m3).
+At facilities where the mixture is handled, transported, loaded, unloaded and stored, suitable health and safety measures must be taken for the protection of workers and to contain the dispersion of dust in the workplace, as shown in the table (evaluated for a DNEL value = 1 mg/m3).
 Localized controls will be defined based on the existing plant-engineering situation, and consequently the specific corresponding equipment for respiratory protection will be identified, as indicated in the Table under Subsection 8.2.2.